To secure your spot on this workshop, select from the below to either pay a deposit or in full.

 At the very least, you will be more refreshed and relaxed for the start of your adventure.

-There are drone-friendly places in the US, so if you own a drone, you are welcome to bring it along to the workshop.
+Iceland is stunning from the ground, and just as amazing with a birds-eye-view of the landscape.
+There are drone-friendly places, so if you own a drone, you are welcome to bring it along to the workshop.

-Please note that you are solely responsible for your equipment, and are expected to adhere to all rules and regulations as specified by the Federal Aviation Administration and any other applicable state-specific regulations.
+Please note that you are solely responsible for your equipment, and are expected to adhere to all rules and regulations as specified by the Icelandic Transport Authority.

 If you are traveling with a partner/friend who is interested in joining you on this workshop but they are NOT a photographer, we may be able to accommodate them.
 In some instances, this may be at a reduced price.